MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-asa.md

 Event Hubs uses [partitions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#partitions) to segment the data.
 Partitions allow a consumer to read each partition in parallel.
 When you send data to Event Hubs, you can specify the partition key explicitly.
 Otherwise, records are assigned to partitions in round-robin fashion.

-In this particular scenario, ride data and fare data should have the same partition ID for a given taxi cab.
+In this particular scenario, ride data and fare data should end up with the same partition ID for a given taxi cab.
 That will enable Stream Analytics to apply a degree of parallelism when it correlates the two streams.
 A record in partition *n* of the ride data will match a record in partition *n* of the fare data.

 ![](./images/stream-processing-eh.png)